-I have just submitted a PhD on the Taxonomy and Dynamics of small Solar system objects, including the satellite systems of the giant planets and the Jovian Trojan Asteroids.
+I have just completed a PhD on the Taxonomy and Dynamics of small Solar system objects, including the satellite systems of the giant planets and the Jovian Trojan Asteroids.
 The project includes adapting a taxonomic technique called Cladistics for use in the planetary sciences, with the aim of identifying families in the Jovian Trojan swarms.
 I am also using n-body simulations to examine the dynamics of the Jovian Trojans, within a taxonomic context.
 My hope is to provide a context for future use of cladistics in Planetary sciences, as well as the exploration of the Jovian Trojans.

 Astrocladistics is a relatively new technique borrowed from biology.
 Cladistics, or phylogenetics is the processes used by biologists and paleontologists to create the 'Tree of Life'.
 In terms of astronomy, it has been used to investigate the taxonomy of Galaxies, globular clusters, Stars and Black holes.
 Personally, I have started to use the technique to look at the satellite systems of the Gas Giants.
 I am expanding the technique to look at the relationships within the Jovian Trojan swarms.